rupkatha-de/rupkatha-de/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rupkatha-de&label=Profile%20views&color=0e75b6&style=flat" alt="rupkatha-de" /> </p>

-- 🔭 I’m a final year CSE Core student at Vellore Institute Of Technology, Chennai. currently working on [Netflix clone](https://github.com/rupkatha-de/Bharat-Intern/tree/main/Netflix_clone)
+- 🔭 I’m a final year CSE Core student at Vellore Institute Of Technology, Chennai.

-- 🌱 I’m currently learning **Web development**
+- 🌱 I enjoy solving technical problems, researching and developing new technologies.
+I enjoy meeting people and working with them in a team environment.

 - 📫 How to reach me **derupkatha@gmail.com**
 [![An image of @rupkatha_26's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/rupkatha_26)](https://holopin.io/@rupkatha_26)